OXY2DEV/markview.nvim/Preview options.md

 - Default: { "nofile" }

 List of buffer types to ignore when attaching to new buffers.
 Checked after the filetype.

+### condition

+- Type: `nil | fun(buffer: integer): boolean`
+- Dynamic: false
+- Default: nil

+Condition used to check if a buffer should be attached to or not.

 ### max_buf_lines